nottaro/littleroot/content/_index.md

 Hi!
 I'm Jonathan!
 This is a website I made as a side project!
 Thanks to Thomas Han and Edward Huynh for helping!

+Originally my notes were on paper, but I'm working on copying them over!

 These notes are on Obsidian!
 You can also ask me on Discord for them!

 Subjects: